 Corner to Corner Original Videos.

-Learn the difference between squares and rectangles for Corner to Corner.
+Learn the difference between squares and rectangles for Corner-to-Corner.
 This is a visual presentation of the difference in growth for a square versus a rectangle.

 For understanding how to do Corner to Corner in rectangles.